MikkaHYT/backrooms-mod-1.21.1/README.md

 ### 🧱 Blocks
 - **Backrooms Portal**: Your gateway to the unknown.
 - **Escape Portal**: Is there really a way out?
+- **Yellow Wallpaper**: The iconic mono-yellow wallpaper, available in multiple variations.
+- **Moist Carpet**: Squishy, damp carpet that makes you uncomfortable just looking at it.
+- **Flickering Light**: Fluorescent lights that hum and flicker, adding to the atmosphere.

 ### 👻 Entities
 - **Backrooms Monster**: A tall, terrifying entity that stalks the endless corridors.